Seaweed Extracts Fight Gum Disease

-The researchers tested 57 different species of seaweeds harvested from the coast of South Korea.
+The researchers, from Korea’s Silla University, tested 57 different species of seaweeds harvested from the coast of South Korea.
 The research screened each of the extract of these seaweeds against the gum disease-causing bacteria Prevotella intermedia and Porphyromonas gingivalis.
 They found that nearly a third of the seaweed extracts – 17 different species – inhibited the growth and colonization of these pathogenic bacteria.

 Extracts from two forms of Sea Lettuce, Enteromorpha linza and Ulva pertusa, along with Sargassum (Sargassum sagamianum) were found to significantly block the growth of both P. intermedia and P. gingivalis.